 Every software project involves some amount of mystery and uncertainty.
-Actually, a software project is hardly made of anything but mystery and uncertainty.
+In fact, it’s often the case that a software project is hardly made of anything but mystery and uncertainty.

 My client also asked me to set up staging and production environments for this application on AWS.
 This might sound easy but setting up a Rails application on AWS/Elastic Beanstalk is totally not straightforward, even though it’s 2018, and even though I myself wrote guides on how to get Rails working on AWS.
 The work of getting the application deployed to AWS was in fact mysterious.